2011–12 Wolverhampton Wanderers F.C. season: Season review

 Ultimately, neither were appointed and instead the task of managing the team was given to assistant manager Terry Connor for the remaining thirteen games of the season.
 This decision was derided for being in contrast to Moxey's early-stated belief that the job was "not for a novice"; with Connor having no previous management roles.
 Over the following weeks it emerged that Alan Curbishley was the only candidate who had also been offered the post but, after initially accepting it, had later had second thoughts and declined it.

 Assistant manager Terry Connor was promoted to lead the team in their final 13 games.

 Connor's first game at the helm brought a point as the team battled back from two goals down to draw 2–2 at Champions League hopefuls Newcastle.
 However things soon fell apart under Connor's control with the team losing their next seven consecutive matches, including a pair of 0–5 defeats, that left them mired at the foot of the table.
 Key home defeats to relegation rivals Blackburn and Bolton only worsened their prospects of avoiding the drop.
 During this period captain Roger Johnson was fined by the club for arriving at training under the influence of alcohol.

 Although a goalless draw at Sunderland in mid-April eventually halted their losing streak, as well as a club record run of 30 league games without a clean sheet, only a finish of four consecutive wins could by this point prevent relegation.
 As it was, they lost their very next game, a 0–2 loss to eventual champions Manchester City and so confirmed their relegation with three games remaining.
 This brought to an end their Premier League status after three years, their longest consecutive stay in the top flight since the period 1977–82.

 Two further points were gained to bring their final points tally to 25, one of the lowest recorded in any league campaign during the club's existence as well as the lowest in the Premier League for four seasons.
 On the eve of their final fixture the club announced that Connor, who had hoped to become a permanent appointment, would not be retained as manager and Norwegian coach Ståle Solbakken would instead take charge from July onward.
 Connor had failed to win any of his thirteen games in charge and gained just four points from a potential 39.

 Results

-Pre season
+Preseason

 Wolves' six pre season games saw them face opposition from three different leagues, including a match in front of a 33,681 crowd at Celtic, the largest attendance at one of Wolves' pre season matches for some years.
 As had become common in recent years, only their final game was held at their Molineux home.
 A second "Wolves Development XI" team largely comprising academy prospects also played a series of matches during this period.